-4.4 Signatures On HSREC Forms
+4.4 Signatures on HSREC Forms

 - 4.4.1 It is HSREC policy to require the signature of the investigator(s) and student supervisor(s) (if the research is for qualification) on the Investigator Declaration document.
 This form is available from HSREC Administration and the webpage.
 The application will not be accepted for review if this document is not signed and submitted. - 4.4.2 The investigator's Head of Department must provide a letter of support which must be submitted with the initial application.
-The application will not be accepted for review if this document is not signed and submitted. - 4.4.2.1 Head of Department (HOD) signature/letter of support. - 4.4.2.1.1 The purpose of the signature of the HOD is to provide HSREC with documentation of: - 4.4.2.1.1.1 The HOD's approval of the investigator's qualifications for conducting the proposed research, based on knowledge of the investigator's academic position, education, resources for the research, and expertise. - 4.4.2.1.1.2 The HOD's approval of the scientific merit of the proposed research.
+The application will not be accepted for review if this document is not signed and submitted.